cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Lasse held his breath.
 Sigur looked at him with a slightly panic-stricken gaze, hinting at getting out.

-Fortunato: "Hej boys.
+Fortunato: "Hej, boys.
 We are not as far apart from each other in what we are doing as it may now seem.
 Having things under control technically is about dealing with the circumstances in an inventive way.
 You know the concept: hacking, converting technology, using something different than the inventors intended.
-That's exactly what I'm doing.
+That's precisely what I'm doing.
 Hej, it's also not very moral to steal experimental air combat robots and shoot elite units out of the sky with them.
 You caused almost half a billion dollars of damage."